stochastic-thread/libc4life/README.md

 ```

 ### coroutines
 c4life provides coroutines in the form of a minimalistic layer of macros sprinkled with Duff's Device pixie dust.
-Anything that should persist across calls needs to be declared static, global or passed as parameters; the only thing c4life really cares about is the current line number.
+Anything that should persist across calls needs to be declared static, global or passed as parameters; the only thing the coroutine really cares about is the current line number.

 ```C